Mark-Seaman/Shrinking-World-Pubs/sweng/Pub/m1/Assignments.md

 * Deliver code on a fixed schedule with 7 milestones
 * Each milestone every member will be assigned a unique role (requirements, design, code, test) that rotates

+I hope you are excited about this Software Application Team Project!
+This project will give you the opportunity to gain hands-on experience in software engineering and work on a medium-sized application with a team of four people.
+Remember to adhere to the project guidelines and deliver your work on schedule.
+Good luck and enjoy the learning journey!

 ## Goals